 Indiana and Ohio share a very similar landscape, which means their "soundtrack" is remarkably consistent.
 Whether you are in the Indiana dunes or the Ohio River Valley, you are likely to hear these common vocalists.

-U

-.

-.
+Unique "Vocalists" to Watch For

+Northern Mockingbird: Found more commonly in southern Ohio and Indiana, these birds can mimic dozens of other species (and even car alarms) in a single sitting.

+Red-winged Blackbird: A true harbinger of spring.
+Their raspy conk-la-ree! is the definitive sound of Midwest marshes and ditches starting in early March.

+American Goldfinch: Often called "wild canaries," they have a bright, bouncy song and a distinct per-chick-o-ree call they make while flying.

 Places to Hear Birds Around the State

 Are you planning your vacation for 2026?
 Or perhaps, you are looking for a day-away road trip Indiana and Ohio have some fantastic birding hotspots to hear the spring or summer dawn chorus and observe migrating species!